secretnodes/secretnodes.org/docs/tutorials/deploy-enigma-fullnode.md

 This document details how to join the EnigmaChain `mainnet` as a validator.

+>!
+Note : If you need assistance in preparing a host machine to run as a validator, please see this guide first [Prepare your host machine](tutorials/sprepare-your-host-machine.md "Prepare your host machine")

 ## Requirements

 - Ubuntu/Debian host (with ZFS or LVM to be able to add more storage easily)